 Step 2

-Place all the ingredients in a food processor and blend until smooth.
-Spoon into your serving bowl.
+Add all the ingredients to a blender or food processor and blend until smooth (image 2).
+Spoon into your serving bowl and serve immediately.

 Equipment